chtrembl/azure-cloud/petstore/02-push-the-docker-images-to-acr/README.md

-# 02 - Push the Docker Images to Azure Container Registy
+# 02 - Push the Docker Images to Azure Container Registy (Local Development Only)

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__